 You can usually prevent heel blisters and foot blisters with a good application of common sense.

-Be sure to carefully follow all of the tips above and you'll find that it's much easier to prevent heel blisters or foot blisters from ruining your hike.
-Take care of your feet and they'll take care of you!
+So be sure to carefully follow all of the tips above and you’ll find that it’s much easier to prevent heel blisters or foot blisters from ruining your hike.
+Take care of your feet and they’ll take care of you!